This week’s column in The Herald

 Beware that moment when you catch the tiger you have been chasing.
 In politics it’s easy, though.
 When things go awry, it is always the fault of counter-revolutionaries, elites, the “others” in insider-outsider politics or anonymous swamp-things.

 Britain’s process of leaving the European Union has been disastrous – even before Brexit comes into full effect next March.
 Over the past two weeks Britain’s ruling Conservative Party, the leadership of which initiated the Brexit vote, has been imploding.

 Britain’s former foreign minister, Boris Johnson, who promised that leaving the EU would resolve the country’s problems, resigned two weeks ago and complained that his country would end up a colony.
 It’s funny, he was part of the drive that manipulated people’s emotions to get the “leave” vote.
 Then it actually happened (he caught the tiger) and he walked away because someone, actually, had to work on the what-happens-next and the how-to.

 The “dream [to leave] is dying”.

 David Davis, the cabinet’s chief Brexit negotiator and his deputy, Steve Baker, had also quit over the preceding weekend.
 By the end of that week the headlines read, “Party on the edge of a breakdown”.

 Within another week the penny dropped.
 The populists, those who were at the head of the “leave” campaign, got what they wanted (they caught the tiger) but now seem ill-prepared for the what-happens-next and the how-to.

-The hard work that comes after the day of the revolution, or the day when you have removed all others, or you shut out foreigners simply because they are foreigners.
+The hard work comes after the day of the revolution, after the day when you have removed all others, or you shut out foreigners simply because they are foreigners.